1. What does cancer grade mean?

 The grade of cancer is different from the cancer stage.

 A cancer’s grade is determined when a doctor (pathologist) looks at the cancer cells under a microscope, using tissue from a or after breast cancer surgery.

 2. What are the different grades of breast cancer?

 - Grade 1 looks most like normal breast cells and is usually slow growing

 - Grade 2 looks less like normal cells and is growing faster

-Grade 3 looks different to normal breast cells and is usually fast growing
+- Grade 3 looks different from normal breast cells and is usually fast-growing

 Sometimes the grade given to a cancer after a biopsy can change after surgery.
 This is because after surgery there’s more tissue for the pathologist to look at, which can give them more detailed information about the cancer.

 Your treatment team will consider the grade of your cancer when deciding which treatment to offer you.